SCMGuruLLC/betsy/README.md

 right for a given job.

-Each branch is developed until they all reach a common design goal and are stable to use.
+Each branch is developed until they all reach a common design goal and are stable.
 It is at this point that a release is made for each.
 Which branch one chooses to install from is dependent on what is best for you.

 ## How to Install Betsy